Tarunvoff/Tarunvoff/README.md

-## Hi there 👋

 # Hi there 👋 I'm Tarun!
+🔭 **What I Do**:
 Welcome to my GitHub profile!
-I'm a passionate developer and data enthusiast who loves to explore new technologies and work on exciting projects.

-## 🛠️ Technologies & Tools
+I'm a passionate developer and continuous learner with a focus on backend development and machine learning.
+I enjoy turning complex problems into simple, intuitive solutions.

+💻 **Technologies I Work With**:

-- **Programming Languages**: Python, JavaScript, C++, etc.
+- **Programming Languages**: Python, C, Java, C++
-- **Frameworks**: FastAPI, Django, React, etc.
-- **Tools**: Git, Docker, Kubernetes, etc.
-- **Cloud**: AWS, Azure, Google Cloud

-## 🌱 Currently Learning

-- Advanced Machine Learning Techniques
-- Cloud Native Development
+- **Machine Learning**: Linear Regression, XGBoost, and other ML algorithms
+- **Databases**: MySQL, PostgreSQL
-- WebAssembly
+- **APIs**: FastAPI

-## 💻 My Projects

-- [**Hotel Management Analysis**](https://github.com/yourusername/hotel-management-analysis) - A comprehensive analysis of hotel booking data using Python.
-- [**Personal Website**](https://github.com/yourusername/personal-website) - My portfolio website built with React and hosted on GitHub Pages.
+- **Frontend**: HTML, CSS, ReactJS
+- **Data Visualization**: Power BI

+🚀 **Current Projects**:

+I'm currently working on an e-commerce website using FastAPI, integrating various ML models, and expanding my skills in Java, C++, and React.

+🎯 **Goals**:

+My ambition is to become a Machine Learning Engineer.
+I'm also focused on learning NLP, deep learning, and computer vision.

 ## 📫 Contact Me